Skip to main content

 Some countries have tried to address these concerns by imposing a debt ceiling, but maximum loan amounts are often not enough to cover both fees and living costs.
 Under-borrowing can cause its own problems, such as lowering access to loans.
 It may also push students to work longer hours (Black et al., 2020), which can have perverse effects on academic performance (Callender, 2008; Kalenkoski and Pabilonia, 2010), physical and mental health (Oviatt et al., 2017) and completion time (Darolia, 2014).
 In the United States, student loan caps have led parents to increasingly take on debt to help finance their children’s education – usually at a time in their lives when income is stagnant and soon to decline as they enter retirement.
 Between 2014 and 2019, the number of recipients of the federal loan programme Parent PLUS increased by 13% and the amount borrowed by 36%.
 The increase in borrowing has been accompanied by a rise in defaults: In 2019, US$96 billion was outstanding from 3.6 million parents (Fletcher et al., 2020).

 A more promising policy reform has been a shift from the widely used time-based repayment loans (mortgage style) to income-contingent loans.
-A growing number of countries have adopted full or partial income-contingent loan systems, including Australia, Ethiopia, Hungary, the Netherlands, New Zealand, the Republic of Korea, South Africa, the United States and England (United Kingdom) (Britton et al., 2019; Yizengaw, 2007; Ziderman, 2017).
+A growing number of countries have adopted full or partial income-contingent loan systems, including Australia, Ethiopia, Hungary, the Kingdom of the Netherlands, New Zealand, the Republic of Korea, South Africa, the United States and England (United Kingdom) (Britton et al., 2019; Yizengaw, 2007; Ziderman, 2017).

 In addition to lowering administrative costs for governments, income-contingent loans fix repayment burdens to reduce the possibility of facing repayment hardships in the future.
 Australia set the maximum repayment proportion of annual income for such loans at 8%, New Zealand at 9% and England and Wales (United Kingdom) at 10%.
 By providing insurance against low earnings or unemployment, the introduction of such loans has increased overall access to tertiary education in some countries.
 In Australia, the introduction of tuition fees combined with income-contingent loans increased overall tertiary enrolment, including for students from low-income households (Chapman, 2016).